glangmead/longhead/content/courses/code2026/index.md

 {{< toc >}}

 This is a resource for someone wanting to learn how to code (with the help of AI) from scratch.
-It has three parts, which aren't in any order.
+It has three parts, which you are invited to jump between in any order.

 1. To understand code, you need to understand a little about how computers work, and about the abstract **notional machine** that the programming language targets.
 It's a model of how computer programs execute, and it's what you're talking to when you code.
 This extra material is not usually included in coding classes, but it's the wax-on-wax-off portion that will make you the Karate Kid.